Yore0/TTDG-MGM/README.md

 ## Quick Start

 ### Data Preparation
-The preprocessed data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1axgu3-65un-wA_1OH-tQIUIEHEDrnS_-).
+1. The preprocessed data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1axgu3-65un-wA_1OH-tQIUIEHEDrnS_-).

-Organize the dataset as the COCO annotation format.
+2. Organize the annotations/masks as the COCO annotation format.
 ```json
 {
     "images": [